CODAIT/max-node-red-docker-image/README.md

 http://localhost:5555
 ```

+**WARNING:** Currently there is no persistent storage for flows or other files that may be saved or generated inside the container.
+When you terminate the container, all data inisde will be lost, and you will start with a fresh install when the container is restarted.

-**NOTE:** In this example, the container's exposed port `1880` was mapped to port `5555`.
+> **NOTE:** In this example, the container's exposed port `1880` was mapped to port `5555`.
 Feel free to change the value of the mapped port to anything currently available on your machine, which you would then use to access Node-RED in the second step.

 ## Running the example flows